Apache

 Apache Felix SCR Plugin Frequently Asked Questions

 This page provides answers to frequently asked questions using the Maven SCR Plugin.
-See Apache Felix Maven SCR Plugin for documentation on that plugin.
+See Apache Felix Maven SCR Plugin Use for documentation on that plugin.

 Syntax Error when Enums are used?